 Other traits to this behaviour include our inability to analyse problems, blaming others for our misery, lacking compassion and empathy and using anger instead of communicating appropriately to get our point across.
 Negative self-talk is also another trait.
 I’m not sure how much of this we are consciously aware of.

-I know that unless we begin to recognise any or all of these traits, it’s not something we change.
-Through a better understanding of our lives and we have to want to change it, consciously we can choose to do things differently.
+I know that unless we begin to recognise any or all these traits, it’s not something we change.
+Through a better understanding of our lives and we must want to change it, consciously we can choose to do things differently.
+We want to have to change.